m2b3/gesturecap_mapping/mapping/Neural Corpus Sculptor/readme.md

 ***

 ### Step 3: Matching your touch to sounds
-- The patch uses another helper object called `sp.gridmatch`.
+- The patch uses another subpatch called `sp.gridmatch`.
 - This takes the X and Y and **matches** them to items in something called a **corpus**.
 - A corpus is basically a catalogue of sound samples, each with a position in this XY “feature space”.
 - Then `sp.corpusplayer~` plays the matched sound.